pastel drawings and paintings

 Because pastels are not permanently fixed to the surface of the paper, they must be handled extremely carefully.
-Pastel art can be accidently smudged all too easily.
+Pastel art can be accidentally smudged all too easily.
 In addition, they can be quite messy on your fingers, hands, clothes, and work area.
 Pastel art cannot be properly "fixed" with a fixative spray without dulling and darkening the color, so it is advised to use the fixative sparingly, if at all.
 Most fixatives are toxic, so they must be used with proper ventilation.
 In order to ensure their longevity, pastels must be framed securely under glass.

 These are all important points to consider when deciding whether or not to work in pastels.
 While the end result can be stunningly beautiful, it does take awareness and care to both safely create and safely store a pastel work of art.

 Oil pastels are another type of pastel that contain pigment with a wax binder and a non-drying oil.
 The waxiness of oil pastels is similar to the waxy quality of crayons, only more sophisticated!
 To learn more about techniques for oil pastels as a fine art medium, visit the website of oil pastel artist Robert Sloan.

 Do you want to learn more about pastel techniques?
 You can ask your questions on Pastel Forum at The Art Colony.
 Read previous questions that people have asked to pick up some useful pastel tips!

 When you purchase one of our recommended products you're helping to support this site!
 Thanks in advance.